 Ruff stated that “Without question, lead times on manufactured equipment and components are being dramatically impacted.
 When you would usually hear, ‘Six weeks,’ you’re now getting ‘I don’t know, let me look into it.’
 We’re keeping really close tabs on our equipment supply chain.
 Every trade and all materials are affected and you’ve got to be on top of it every day.”

-Our deep involvement and knowledge of the commercial construction industry equips us to successfully manage client relationships while continuously monitoring the state of the market.
+Our deep involvement and knowledge of the commercial construction industry equip us to successfully manage client relationships while continuously monitoring the state of the market.
 Through all of this uncertainty, we have prioritized our commitment to our clients and trade partners, and have continued to provide a top-rate service.
 If you are looking to move a project forward in the coming months, we would be happy to discuss the ways we can utilize our expertise to ensure an exceptional building experience.